DHTMLX/docs-suite/docs/list/features.md

 ## How to work with data in List

-This section will tell you how to use **DataCollection API** for working with data of List, i.e. edit, add, remove, sort data, etc.
+This section will tell you how to use [DataCollection API](guides/datacollection_guide.md) for working with data of List, i.e. edit, add, remove, sort data, etc.

 ### How to edit, add, remove data

-In this section you may study how to add new data items into List, how to edit, update, or remove the items
+In this section you may study how to add new data items into List, how to edit, update, or remove the items.

 | Topic                                                          | Description                                                                                      |
 | -------------------------------------------------------------- | ------------------------------------------------------------------------------------------------ |